NASARace/race/doc/slides/RACEin10.md

 # RACE
-scaling the world with actors
+scaling the world with actors<br/>
+in 10 minutes

 <https://github.com/nasarace/race>